Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 How does unstructured data relate to Komprise?

 Komprise analyzes unstructured data across all storage environments, providing visibility into usage, cost, and value.
-It enables organizations to identify redundant, obsolete, and trivial (ROT) data and curate high-value datasets for AI and analytics.
+Komprise enables enterprise IT organizations to identify redundant, obsolete, and trivial (ROT) data and curate high-value datasets for AI and analytics.

 What are the challenges of managing unstructured data?